quangvantiepp/learn_frontend/english-opic/movie.md

 At the theater, we bought our tickets and some snacks.
 We found our seats and waited for the movie to start.

-The movie was fantastic!
-It had a lot of action and special effects, We laughed, cheered, and had a great time watching it.
+The movie was amazing!
+It had a lot of action and special effects, amazing scenes, and big stars.
+We laughed, cheered, and had a great time watching it.

 After the movie, we decided to grab some dinner.
 We went to a nearby restaurant and ordered our favorite dishes.

-My recent trip to the movies with my best friends was a wonderful experience.
+My recent trip to the movies with my friend was a wonderful experience.

 ### What was a memorable movie that you watched in the past? what was it about?. what was special about that movie?